moderndatacompany/dataos.info/docs/resources/lens/exploration_of_deployed_lens_using_rest_apis.md

 6. **Click Send**

-    - Once the body is set up for the specific endpoint, click **Send** to execute the request.
+    - Once the body is set up for the specific endpoint, click 'Send' to execute the request.

 #### **Possible Responses**